duncanleung/duncanleung.com/content/pages/me.md

 👋 Hi!
 I’m Duncan Leung.

-I'm a front end web engineer and former product manager.
+I'm a senior frontend engineer and former product manager.
 I write about JavaScript, React, and web development.

 I'm a self taught software developer 👨🏻‍💻, and this is a place for me to <a href="/learn"> 📝 learn in public</a>.